eBay/nice-dag/docs/api-ref/nice-dag.md

 ```jsx
 (id: string) => void
 ```
-The api make the main layer scroll to target id element.
+The api make the main layer scroll to the target id element.

 ### setDirection
 ```jsx
 (direction: NiceDagDirection) => void
 ```
-The api can set the direction of the diagram.
+The api can set the direction of the DAG diagram.
 #### Arguments
 | Name           | Optional | Description | Type  |
 | --------------- | -------- | ----------|------------ |